 2. Brandenburg Gate

-No visit to Berlin is complete without seeing the iconic Brandenburg Gate.
-This monumental gate, built in the late 18th century, symbolizes unity and peace.
-Take a stroll through Pariser Platz, the square in front of the gate, and capture some memorable photos.
-If you’re visiting in December, you might even get to experience the magical Christmas market set up around the gate.
+If you don’t visit the Brandenburg Gate on a trip to Berlin, have you really been?
+The late 18th century monumental gate is an example of unity and peace.
+Go take a walk on Pariser Platz, the square in front of the gate, and get some pictures you will remember.
+If you’re visiting in December perhaps you’ll even get to enjoy the magical Christmas market that’s set up around the gate.

 3. East Side Gallery